 The solution delivers the business value outlined in the application

-Candidates have up to three months to complete any integration needed, validate functionality and create the necessary documentation.
-During this period, CenturyLink will provide the Candidate access to a fully functioning, production cloud environment with a $2,000 USD monthly usage credit to be used for automation testing.
-Once the technology integration has been certified, the Partner will continue to have access to the same integration environment with the same $2,000 USD monthly integration credit in order to ensure compatibility with new features and versions.
-In order to continue receiving this ongoing integration benefit, Candidates will need to be a cloud customer in good standing, through standard online terms and conditions found here.
+Providers have up to three months to complete any integration needed, validate functionality and create the necessary documentation.
+During this period, CenturyLink will provide the Providers access to a fully functioning, production cloud environment with a monthly usage credit to be used for automation testing.
+Once the technology integration has been certified, the Provider will continue to have access to the same integration environment with a monthly integration credit in order to ensure compatibility with new features and versions.
+In order to continue receiving this ongoing integration benefit, Providers will need to be a cloud customer in good standing, through standard online terms and conditions found here.
 The Provider must also be an active participating Provider.
 At no time should the account or credit be used for company production usage.
 Accounts are reviewed on a discretionary basis by CenturyLink to ensure that Providers are meeting the requirements listed above.
 CenturyLink reserves the right to terminate this credit at any time with a 30-day notification to the Provider via email to the active users on the CenturyLink Cloud account.

 Two types of Knowledge Base (KB) articles should be created for all Marketplace Provider technologies: focused on Public end-users and Internal cloud support personnel.